shapelets/khiva-matlab/README.md

 ## What is this repository for?

 * Quick summary:
-This MATLAB package called 'tsa' provides all the functionalities of the TSA library for time series analytics.
+This MATLAB package called 'khiva' provides all the functionalities of the Khiva library for time series analytics.
 * Version:
 0.0.1

 ## How do I get set up?
-* Just copy the *+tsa* folder to your project.
+* Just copy the *+khiva* folder to your project.

 ## Executing the tests:
 1. Change the MATLAB working directory to the *tests* directory.